QMeqGR/qm-maxima/README.txt

  -- Function: basis_set (n,[l_{1},l_{2},...])
      The function ‘basis_set’ takes two arguments, ‘n’ is the number of particles, and the second argument is a list of labels of the particle states.
-Currently this function accepts up to four particles (‘n=1,2,3,4’).
-The number of elements in the basis set is ‘m^{n}’, where ‘m’ is the number of states per particle, so a 4-particle system with four states will have 256 basis kets.
+The number of elements in the basis set is ‘m^{n}’, where ‘m’ is the number of states per particle.

      (%i1) basis_set(2,[0,1]);
      (%o1)                  [|1, 1>, |1, 0>, |0, 1>, |0, 0>]